grfiv/healthcare_twitter_analysis/README.md

 2. Copy in the *.csv file you want to convert (I have only tested with Tweets_BleedingDisorders.csv)

-3. Create a file named "twitter_credentials.py" with your personal Twitter credentials:
+3. Create a file named "twitter_credentials.py" with your personal Twitter credentials
 ```
 def twitter_credentials():
+    """
+    A sample of this file is on the repo.
+Just download it, fill in your info and
+    save it in the same path as the other files.
+    """
     api_key = " your credentials "
     api_secret = " your credentials "
     access_token_key = " your credentials "